 Once again, go where they live — their cell phones.
 SMS texts and communications are the simplest, most effective way of reaching a contingent candidate and conveying information they need to know to make the hiring process go as smoothly and painlessly as possible.
 A simple text has a higher open rate than emails, and can convey everything from updates in the application process to confirming interviews or deadlines for supplemental materials needed.
 When in doubt, text it out!

-These are just some of the ways recruiters and HR professionals can tweak their protocols and adapt their hiring systems to better accommodate contingent workers.
+These are just some of the ways recruiters and HR professionals can tweak their protocols and adapt their best practices for recruiting employees to better accommodate contingent workers.
 And when all else fails — embrace technology!
 There are so many amazing and comprehensive hiring tools ripe for the taking that it would be downright foolish not to consider or implement at least one in order to create an even more well-oiled hiring system.
 The bottom line is that it all comes down to knowing the type of worker needed for the job at hand, and adapting to their needs.
 Understanding that goes a long way in fine-tuning the hiring practices needed to secure any type of candidate.

 Fountain works with your existing HR software to automate and optimize manual tasks like scheduling interviews, running background checks, and more.